Family Leave Overview

 How Does FMLA Work?
 How Do You Determine Eligibility for FMLA?

-Both the CFRA and the FMLA cover all public agencies and private companies that employ 50 or more employees for 20 workweeks or more a year.
+Both the CFRA and the FMLA cover all public agencies and private companies that employ 50 or more employees for 20 or more workweeks per year.
 Employees may take medical leave for themselves or to take care of their family members if they meet the following FMLA requirements:

 • The company must employ at least 50 employees within a 75-mile radius of the location where the employee who wants to take leave works.